awsdocs/amazon-connect-admin-guide/doc_source/voice-id.md

 1. Voice ID starts listening to the audio to create a voiceprint\.
 The voiceprint that is created this time is used for authentication purposes so Voice ID can compare if the caller had been enrolled previously\.

-1. It compares the caller’s current voiceprint and other representations with similar historical representations associated with the claimed identity\.
+1. It compares the caller's current voiceprint with the stored voiceprint associated with the claimed identity\.
 It returns a result based on the **Authentication threshold** property you configured in the [Set security behavior](set-security-behavior.md) block\.

 1. After it evaluates the speech, it returns the message **Authenticated** if the voiceprints are similar\.
 Or it returns one of the other statuses\.